a3rev/page-views-count/readme.txt

 == Upgrade Notice ==

+= 2.2.1 =
+This maintenance release has a full code security review plus compatibility with WordPress 5.3.1

 = 2.2.0 =
 This feature upgrade is a full refactor of the plugins PHP to PHP dependency manager Composer with autoloading.